jasonmcaffee/pound/README.md

 the request method you wish to use. should be in upper case.

+##### numberOfRequests
+default: 200

+The number of requests you wish to be immediately created, as quickly as possible, to the provided url or set of urls.

 ### Server
 To start the pound server, pass 'server=true' to pound:
 ```bash